 - My team of crack engineers and scientists who are paid hourly to come up with new and exciting ways to make me happy.

 - My web hosting company who provides the physical server infrastructure that my website(s) operate on.
 We ensure that our server resides physically in the USA and that no customer data is transferred to data centers outside of the USA by the host.
-We wouldn’t someone from over there to know about you.
+We wouldn’t want someone from over there to know about you.

 - Third-party contractors assisting me with my personal brand and website development and marketing.
 Interesting fact, these contractors are all monkeys!
 Yay monkeys!